How much is unpaid domestic work worth?

 Compare your results with other mothers

 This chart compares the time you spend on household activities and caring for your children with how the average American mother in a similar situation (employed full-time, part-time or full-time caregiver, and with children 6 to 17 or below 6) spends her time.
-The numbers are average data for the combined years 2009 to 2013 from the American Time Use Survey.
+The numbers are average data for the combined years 2009 to 2013 from the

 Share your results